SkateStop/skatestop.github.io/README.md

 # skatestop.github.io
-Attribuitons:\newline
+Attribuitons:

-Location by Blair Adams from the Noun Project\newline Skateboard by iconix user from the Noun Project\newline
+Location by Blair Adams from the Noun Project Skateboard by iconix user from the Noun Project